 Concentration of Study Overview

-The next Nursing Application Period will be open from April 1 - June 30, 2015.
+The RN Nursing Application Period is available from April 1 thru June 30 of every year.

 Do you want a career that involves caring for, supporting and helping people who are

 sick or injured?
 Do you enjoy educating people and being an advocate for health?
 Becoming

 a registered nurse has many rewards and career opportunities are plentiful.
 Allan